Highlander | 1986

 The duel on ‘Boston Common’, in which Macleod proves unkillable, uses the estate of Brocket Hall just west of Welwyn Garden City in Hertfordshire.
 A cinematic regular, the hall’s most memorable screen appearance is in the classic 1957 chiller Night of the Demon.
 Once a private house, it's now a corporate events-wedding space.

 The scuzzy ‘American’ alleyway, in which a spectacular showdown with the Kurgan (Clancy Brown) finally blows out the neighbourhood windows, is Shad Thames, just west of the studios near to Tower Bridge.
-The area of dockside warehouses can also be seen in The Elephant Man, The French Lieutenant’s Woman and – since its radical gentrification – in Bridget Jones’s Diary.
+The area of dockside warehouses can also be seen in The Elephant Man, The French Lieutenant’s Woman and – since its radical gentrification – in Bridget Jones’s Diary and Cruella.

 The ensuing car chase, though, roars out onto Canal Street alongside Broadway in the real Lower Manhattan.